-August 29, 2015
+August 29, 2015 with latest corrections on October 6, 2018

 This paper concerns the reliable integration of dynamical systems with a focus on the computation of one specific trajectory for a given initial condition at high precision.
 We describe several algorithmic tricks which allow for faster parallel computations and better error estimates.
-We also introduce so called "Lagrange models".
+We also introduce "Lagrange models".
 These serve a similar purpose as the more classical Taylor models, but we will show that they allow for larger step sizes, especially when the truncation orders get large.